algisbernatovics/Article-site/json-place-holder/README.md

 <img src="prev0.png" alt="">
 <img src="prev1.png" alt="">

 This program works with api.
 https://jsonplaceholder.typicode.com/

 JSONPlaceholder is a free online REST API that you can use whenever you need some fake data.

-This is the final commit of the JsonPlaceHolder repo.

-Next time this program will be in a new repository as the JsonPlaceHolder API will be removed as no longer needed because the program will work with mysql database.
+Now the program works with mysql database.

 ## Getting started